latex3/fontspec/README.md

     * Add feature `Ornament=`*n* corresponding to OpenType feature `+ornm=`*n*.
     * Add feature `FontIndex=`*n* to support TrueType Collection (TTC) files.
     * Nested \emph is now much smarter and will cleverly nest even if manual font changes are made.
+    * Tries to remove font features that clash.
+E.g., `Numbers={Uppercase,Lowercase}` will define only `+onum` rather than the previous behaviour of `+lnum;+onum` and letting the engine sort things out.
+This facilitates features for checking whether features are selected, etc. Coverage may still be preliminary.

 - v2.5b (2016/05/14) "More bugs" (somehow never released)